 Six-Spotted Fishing Spider Facts

-- The very descriptive term Six-Spotted Fishing Spider serves as the common name for a specific species in the genus Dolomedes.
-Not only that, but the remarkable spider also represents only one of roughly 100 species in the genus.
+- The very descriptive term Six-Spotted Fishing Spider perfectly serves as the common name for a specific species in the genus Dolomedes.
+Not only that, but the remarkable spider also represents only one of roughly 100 species in the surprising genus.

-- The members of the group also occur around the world.
+- The various members of the group also occur around the world.
 This species, along with the other members of the group, is a member of the nursery web spider Family.
 All also have one particular trait that distinguishes them from other arachnids.

-- That holds true due to a combination of its apparent present numbers and its range of habitation.
+- That fortunate status holds true due to a combination of its apparent present numbers and its range of habitation.
 It must nonetheless be considered to be facing the same threat that now imperils countless species.
 That peril, of course, is climate change.

 Six-Spotted Fishing Spider Physical Description